zkarpinski/cloud-custodian/docs/source/developer/installing.rst

 Installing Prerequisites
 ------------------------

-Cloud Custodian supports Python 3.6, 3.7, 3.8 and above.
-To develop the Custodian, you will need to have a make/C toolchain, Python3 and some basic Python tools.
+Cloud Custodian supports Python 3.7 and above.
+To work on Custodian's code base, you will need:

+* A make/C toolchain
+* A supported release of Python 3
+* Some basic Python tools

 Install Python 3